CriGoT/docs/articles/appliance/infrastructure/network.md

 :::

 In addition to load balancing, you may use this for **IP address whitelisting** and **endpoint filtering** (only authentication endpoints are publicly available).

-#### SSL Offloading

-The PSaaS Appliance supports the use of SSL offloading at the load balancer if your IT standards require the use of HTTP within the local network.
-The load balancer must add a `X-Forwarded-Proto` header with the value `https`.

-Please note that the use of SSL offloading is not required to achieve high throughput.